akka/akka-samples/akka-sample-distributed-workers-scala/README.md

 1. Each 'Tick' message:
     1. Triggers creation of a new 'Work' message.
     1. Switches to a new 'busy' behavior.
-    1. Sends the 'Work' message to the 'Master' actor of a 'back-end' node.
+    1. Sends the 'Work' message to the 'WorkManager' actor of a 'back-end' node.

-The `FrontEnd` actor schedules `Tick` messages to itself when starting up. the `Tick` message then triggers creation of a new `Work`, sending the work to the `Master` actor on a `back-end` node and switching to a new `busy` behavior.
+The `FrontEnd` actor schedules `Tick` messages to itself when starting up. the `Tick` message then triggers creation of a new `Work`, sending the work to the `WorkManager` actor on a `back-end` node and switching to a new `busy` behavior.

-The cluster contains one `Master` actor.
+The cluster contains one `WorkManager` actor.
 The `FrontEnd` actor does not need to know the exact location because it sends work to the `masterProxy` that is a cluster singleton proxy.

-The 'Master' actor can accept or deny a work request and we need to deal with unexpected errors:
+The 'WorkManager' actor can accept or deny a work request and we need to deal with unexpected errors:

-* If the 'Master' accepts the request, the actor schedules a new tick to itself and toggles back to the idle behavior.
+* If the 'WorkManager' accepts the request, the actor schedules a new tick to itself and toggles back to the idle behavior.
 * To deal with failures, the message uses the [ask pattern](http://doc.akka.io/docs/akka/current/scala/actors.html#ask-send-and-receive-future) to add a timeout to wait for a reply.
 If the timeout expires before the master responds, the returned 'Future' fails with an akka.pattern.AskTimeoutException.
-* We transform timeouts or denials from the 'Master' into a 'Failed' value that is automatically piped back to `self` and a `Retry` is scheduled.
+* We transform timeouts or denials from the 'WorkManager' into a 'Failed' value that is automatically piped back to `self` and a `Retry` is scheduled.

 When a workload has been acknowledged by the master, the actor goes back to the  `idle` behavior which schedules a `Tick` to start the process again.